KuhlTime/bachelor-thesis/content/02_fundamentals.md

 These features allow for better emergency service through new ways of communication and enable faster response times to incoming accidents.

-What most of these software products have in common is list of current emergencies and a map view that displays the location of any emergency units and the current incidents.
+What most of these software products have in common is a list of current emergencies and a map view that displays the location of any emergency units and the current incidents.
 <!-- TODO: Add something -->

 The fire department of Campbell River is currently using a (+CAD) software by a company called Centralsquare (See Figure @fig:cad). @centralsquare_computeraided.
 Even though newer versions with more functionalities of that product do exist an older version is still used as the fire department is not directly in control of what software is allowed to be used on their official IT infrastructure.